Dr. Kate Truitt & Associates

 For Trauma Treatment

 CPR for the Amygdala is an easy-to-use tool for calming the mind and body in a moment of emotional hijack.
-Learn how to calm your brain through the engagement of the self-havening touch and brain exercises.
+Learn how to calm your brain through the engagement of mindful touch and brain exercises.
 This video involves a short demonstration that highlights the impact of the delta wave presence on brain functioning.
 A fast brain is a reactive brain, a slow brain is a calm brain.
 Let’s calm the mind and put you back in charge of your emotional state.

 How Does Anxiety Impact our Thoughts, Feelings and Sense of Safety?